-If, in such expedited arbitration procedure, it is determined there was no need so to call, retain or recall an employee out of Studio Seniority or out of Industry Experience status, as the case may be, the arbitrator may require Producer to forthwith employ a person in Studio Seniority or Industry Experience Roster status, whichever the case may be.
+If, in such expedited arbitration procedure, it is determined there was no need so to call, retain or recall an employee out of Studio Seniority status, the arbitrator may require Producer to forthwith employ a person in Seniority status.
 If the matter is so determined, the individual may be immediately awarded back pay, if any, but in no event more than three (3) days back pay.
 No other penalty may be imposed on the Producer.
 The decision in such expedited arbitration shall be final and binding and the expedited arbitrator's authority to decide shall be limited to the issue and remedy herein provided.
 The above procedure shall be the exclusive remedy for any dispute arising under this Paragraph and such dispute shall not be subject to the provisions of Article 7 of this Agreement.

-Any employee laid off out of Seniority or Industry Experience Roster status under these circumstances shall be the first rehired for his normal employment.
-Such employees shall be governed by the regular seniority and preference provisions for layoff (including the application of the above exceptions) upon the completion of their special assignment.
+Any employee laid off out of Seniority status under these circumstances shall be the first rehired for his normal employment.
+Such employees shall be governed by the regular Seniority provisions for layoff (including the application of the above exceptions), upon the completion of their special assignment.